useraid/AutomatedMediaSrv/README.md

 - Radarr
 - Bazarr

-<b>The Documentation for the preject can be [found here.](https://github.com/useraid/AutomatedMediaSrv/tree/main/docs)
+<b>The Documentation for the project can be [found here.](https://github.com/useraid/AutomatedMediaSrv/tree/main/docs)